kootstra-rene/enge-js/readme.md

 All the code resides in the docs folder so that, when pushing to GitHub, the emulator gets automatically deployed to GitHub pages.
 Keep in mind it is a hobby project and does not have tests nor is it very structured.
 When I will find the time some parts will be rewritten using TDD and more ES6 style coding.

 # How to run
 Just go to [the latest release](https://kootstra-rene.github.io/enge-js/).
+You can alse find the experimental WebGL2 version [here](https://kootstra-rene.github.io/enge-js/index-webgl2.html).
+It still has some performance and transparency issues but I hope to fix those soon.
 Note you'll need chrome for running this emulator and read the rest of this readme before you do.
 On a Mac use Safari instead of chrome and give the permission to play audio on the site.

 ## Loading the BIOS
 When the emulator is running and no BIOS has been loaded the eNGE logo will be pulsating with a red color.